tbep-tech/seagrasstransect/docs/metadata.md

 * *aveval*: Average value for the measured variable (multiple quadrats at a site depending on variable), unitless if abundance, cm if blade length, shoots per square meter if short shoot density
 * *sdval*: Standard deviation for the measured variable, same units as in aveval

-__Summarized frequency occurrence data__: Summarized data at each transect and date, aggregating information across sites (quadrats).
+__Summarized frequency occurrence data (tranocctab.csv)__: Summarized data at each transect and date, aggregating information across sites (quadrats).

 * *Date*: Sample date in YYYY-MM-DD
 * *Transect*: Transect name